 Credit For FAA-Issued Pilot Certificates and Ratings

 Pending Aviation Department review and approval, students who hold a valid FAA Private, Instrument, Commercial, or Remote Pilot certificate may apply to the Aviation Department for a maximum of 19 units.
 The units granted with a grade of CR will be posted to the student’s transcript upon completion of the remaining Associate of Science Degree requirements.

-Pending Aviation Operations Program Director review and approval, students who already possess the associated FAA pilot certificate or rating may challenge up to two of the following courses:
+Students who have valid work experience in the aviation industry may challenge a maximum of 15 units.
+(See Challenge Procedure on page 35).
+Pending Aviation Operations Program Department review and approval, students who already possess the associated FAA pilot certificate or rating may challenge up to two of the following courses:

 - Private Pilot Ground School (AVIA 101)

 - Commercial Pilot Ground School (AVIA 201)